 John Deere dealers offer full-service product lines of agriculture and turf, and construction and forestry equipment.
 Along with those products, they have access to a superior parts distribution network, solid technical support, and award-winning advertising and promotion.
 Add our field support, sales, and marketing staffs, and you have a winning combination.

 Most John Deere dealerships are independently owned.
 John Deere equipment is sold to distributors, dealers, and associated companies for resale around the world.

 The sale of a John Deere dealership is privately negotiated between the owner and the prospective buyer.
-However, dealers do have a contract with either Deere & Company (for agricultural and commercial & consumer equipment dealerships) or John Deere Construction & Forestry Division (for construction and forestry equipment dealerships) to sell its products.
+However, dealers do have a contract with either Deere & Company (for agricultural and turf equipment dealerships) or John Deere Construction & Forestry Company (for construction and forestry equipment dealerships) to sell its products.
 Therefore, the issuance of a dealer contract is subject to approval by John Deere.
 This ensures that the prospective buyer will have sufficient resources and will adequately represent the John Deere brand and product in the marketplace.

 If you have access to the minimum capital resources and are interested in learning more about becoming a John Deere dealer, please fill out a John Deere dealership inquiry form.